Process of making new PasDoc release

 • To build for the current platform (OS and architecture) call this:

-make clean build-fpc-default
+make clean build-fpc-release

 Note that it’s important to call clean before build-…, otherwise you risk that some units were left as compiled with debug options.